frohro/SDR-TRX/README.md

 * [Etherkit Si5351](https://github.com/etherkit/Si5351Arduino)

 ###
 The basic block diagram showing how this SDR interfaces with a PC is shown below.
+(Sorry the photos do not show up on GitHub's README here.
+You can see them in the progress notes here: https://github.com/frohro/SDR-TRX/blob/main/SDR-TRX-Readme-Progress-Notes.html )

 ![image.png](66501d59-2362-4008-be4e-e607f1ae4f7b.png)